vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-definecustomattribute-method.md

 ms.assetid: 7dd14854-b756-4401-b167-88ca576dc8f0
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 994e007eabf8b7fdcf5446d905c06eb4ab91bb3f
+ms.openlocfilehash: e6a732b98ae02ba2b273b45921b7de61ab4fd29f
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777680"
+ms.locfileid: "74432643"
 ---
 # <a name="imetadataemitdefinecustomattribute-method"></a>Método IMetaDataEmit::DefineCustomAttribute
-Cria uma definição para um atributo personalizado com a assinatura de metadados especificado, a ser anexado ao objeto especificado e obtém um token a definição desse atributo personalizado.
+Creates a definition for a custom attribute with the specified metadata signature, to be attached to the specified object, and gets a token to that custom attribute definition.

 ## <a name="syntax"></a>Sintaxe